10:00 PM HST

 About Hui O Laka - Kokee Museum

 Hui O Laka - Kokee Museum its core service for almost 70 years as a contributing partner with the Kauai visitor industry and with the DLNR/State Parks as it serves visitors and locals at no cost to the State of Hawaii.
-The staff provides daily information about our beautiful upland parks, history, the lookouts, weather, trails, birds, plants, etc. Using the stunning natural environment as an outdoor classroom, HOL serves approximately 2,000 youngsters on excursions to the parks.
+The staff provides daily information about our beautiful upland parks, history, the lookouts, weather, trails, birds, plants, etc. Using the stunning natural environment as an outdoor classroom, HOL serves approximately 2,000 youngsters on excursions to the parks prior to covid.

 Kokua Kokee, our volunteer program, involves groups of residents or visitors, in the care of the parks, as well as the removal of invasive species along trails, lookouts, and park roadsides.
-The Hawaii State Parks Division, recognizes Hui O Laka as one of its most supportive non-profit partners with 2,000 + volunteer hours in the most recent year.
+The Hawaii State Parks Division, recognizes Hui O Laka as one of its most supportive non-profit partners with hundreds of volunteer hours.

 Between 1990 - 2009 Hui O Laka renovated the buildings constructed by the Civilian Conservations Corps funded by Franklin Roosevelt’s stimulus funds in 1935.
 In 1996, the renovated CCC camp was placed on the National Register of Historic Places in Hawaii.